apache/fury/docs/specification/xlang_serialization_spec.md

 - If key or value is null, that key and value will be written as a separate chunk, and chunk size writing will be skipped too.

-If streaming write is enabled, which means Fury can't update written `chunk size`.
+If streaming write is enabled, which means Fory can't update written `chunk size`.
 In such cases, map key-value data format will be:

 ```